5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 > [!IMPORTANT]
 >
-> Make sure to "Eject" the EFI disk prior to starting the macOS VM.
+> Make sure to "Eject" the EFI disk prior to starting the macOS VM (if it is mounted).
 Otherwise you get an error message because the disk is not accessible from within the VM!

 ---